flipperdevices/flipperzero-firmware/README.md

 button for a few seconds.
 To unlock the keyboard again quickly press the back button three times.

-Pressing the back button when entering the frequency, the password or a message will terminate the plugin.
+Pressing the back button when entering the frequency, when selecting the method for deriving the key or when entering a message will terminate the plugin.

 ## Interoperability